CyberShadow/Digger/README.md

 # Digger

-Digger is a tool for working with D's history.
+Digger is a tool for working with D's source code and its history.
-It can build old D versions, and find the exact pull request which introduced a regression (or fixed a bug).
+It can build D (including older D versions), customize the build with pending pull requests or forks, and find the exact pull request which introduced a regression (or fixed a bug).

 ### Requirements